PencilaSammad/sam-smart-agent-manager/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members, contributors, and leaders of this community, we pledge to create and maintain a welcoming and inclusive environment for all participants.
+We are committed to ensuring that everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation, can engage in our community free from harassment or discrimination.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We commit to treating all individuals with respect and kindness, and to valuing the diverse perspectives and backgrounds that make our community strong.
+We will actively work to foster a culture of inclusivity and belonging, and to address any instances of harassment or discrimination that may arise.

+By taking this pledge, we are committing ourselves to creating a safe, supportive, and inclusive space for all members of our community.

 ## Our Standards